yobuntu/wtforms.ext.jqbootstrapvalidation/README.md

 <input id="accept_rules" name="accept_rules" required type="checkbox" value="y">
 ```

-note the attribute that are setted automaticly.
+note the attributes that are setted automaticly.

-see: http://reactiveraven.github.io/jqBootstrapValidation/ to understant why there are these attribute

 Disclamer:

-Don't use this, this is just a proof of concept to learn how to make some wtforms extension, i don't even know how to install it (just paste the directory in your wtform ext directory for now). then you will need to somehow add a link to relevant javascript (google jqbootrapvalidation).
+Don't use this, this is just a proof of concept to learn how to make some wtforms extension, i don't even know how to install or distribute it yet (just paste the directory in your wtform ext directory for now) and it only works for stringfield or boolean fields and you will need to somehow add a link to relevant javascript, see http://reactiveraven.github.io/jqBootstrapValidation/